malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 is those that a good glass formers have Wilson--Frenkel behaviour, while metals have the behaviour of the Turnbull model.

-### Non-Classical Methods
+### Semi-Empirical Density Functional Model of Growth

-The field of modelling crystal growth using non-classical methods has many theories of growth and nomenclature which has changed over time. [@Granasy2019] These theories describe the liquid and crystal through a structural order parameter $\phi(\vect{r}, t)$. [@Collins1985]
+The field of modelling crystal growth using free energy functionals has many theories of growth and nomenclature which has changed over time. [@Granasy2019] These theories describe the liquid and crystal through a structural order parameter $\phi(\vect{r}, t)$. [@Collins1985]